ProjectOpenSea/operator-filter-registry/README.md

 # Operator Filter Registry

-## **Note on Grace Period**

-Starting **January 2nd, 2023**, Opensea will begin validating creator fee enforcement for new collections on all supported EVM chains.
-After January 2nd, 2023, if OpenSea is unable to validate enforcement, OpenSea will make creator fees **optional** for that collection.
-Older collections will continue to have their fees enforced on OpenSea, **including on Ethereum Mainnet** (previously, enforcement was already required on Ethereum Mainnet).

-You may read more on [OpenSea's Twitter](https://twitter.com/opensea/status/1600913295300792321).

 ## Introduction

 This repository contains a number of tools to help token contracts manage the operators allowed to transfer tokens on behalf of users - including the smart contracts and delegates of marketplaces that do not respect creator earnings.